StafflinePeoplePlus/zap-automation-framework/README.md

 at the same time, it can act as a basis for creating your custom workflow that will leverage the Automation Framework's features.

-:bangbang: Properly configuring the Automation Framework can be a PITA.
+> :bangbang: Properly configuring the Automation Framework can be a PITA.
+Please consult the [Automation Framework Configuration Guide](doc/AutomationFramework.md) on how you will properly configure the Automation Framework so that it can be used with this action.

 In its simplest form the action can be set up like this:
 ```yaml